-Guidelines adopted by the Ersel Group in terms of environmental, social and governance sustainability (Environmental, Social and Governance, hereinafter also "ESG").
+This page contains the guidelines adopted by the Ersel Group on environmental, social and governance (Environmental, Social and Governance, hereinafter also "ESG") sustainability.

 The sustainability and the management of any activity according to the best practices of good governance are essential factors for the creation of value in the short but even more in the medium-long term.
 For this reason, Ersel takes great account of ESG factors in its work, in the concrete choices of each day, in business practices, in products, in the investments it promotes and in relations with the different categories of stakeholders.

 We apply a policy that aims to reduce environmental impact, preferring suppliers that adopt high environmental and ethical standards and that ensure the chain of commerce socially responsible, choosing means of transport of the latest generation, installing energy-saving vending machines, reducing waste of resources.
 "Green" innovations have been introduced to encourage the reduction of the use of plastic and the separate collection, and more digitization in communications has been promoted also to reduce the use of paper.
 The Group has also undertaken policies of energy saving and promotion of sustainability with targeted interventions of renovation of buildings and renewal of plants and equipment.

 We strive to create a working environment in which people are able to follow their own attitudes and demonstrate their abilities.
 We are committed to attracting the best talents and enabling them to develop their potential, as well as creating conditions that meet the standards of personal dignity, human rights and equal opportunities, avoiding any kind of favouritism and facilitation.
 Training programmes to strengthen skills are of great importance.
 We are committed to ensuring the well-being of workers and to preserving the balance between private and working life through a substantial welfare programme.